shivaninja/Heater_Project/README.md

 		It is implementation of " Header Control System " in Arduino.
 It uses SPI protocol & its functions to read data/Temperature from sensor.
   		So, make sure to include  "" #include <Wire.h> "" // Library for I²C communication
 		Project 2 uses LM75 sensor.

+	Minimum Sensors Required:
+		Temperature Sensor (TMP36 or LM75)
+        	To measure the current temperature so the Arduino can decide whether to  turn the heater on or off.
+		Required: Analog: TMP36, LM75 — simple, low cost, connect to an analog input pin.
+		Not Required but recommended: Digital: DS18B20 (1-Wire), DHT22 (Not recommended because digital sensors can’t support analog)

+		TMP36: Used when no protocol is used & TMP36 uses just in-built ADC
+        LM75: Can be used with communication protocols such as I2C.